 Travelling and Getting Around in KathmanduGetting around in a foreign city is always a task.
 Especially when the city is a labyrinth of shops and culture with the constant hustle-bustle of people on the streets.
 Local transportation is often the most reliable in cases of getting to places in Kathmandu while you can also hire private drivers.

-First things first, always carry an offline map, either on your phone (via the Maps.me app or Google Maps) or physical maps of the city.
+- First things first, always carry an offline map, either on your phone (via the Maps.me app or Google Maps) or physical maps of the city.
 Localities are identified mostly through their landmarks than names, which makes navigating a little hard.

-Most facilities and places are best reached and absorbed walking around the city.
+- Most facilities and places are best reached and absorbed walking around the city.
 But when you’re out on a longer journey, taxis or rickshaws are the best means to get places.
 A reliable network of local transportation promises to get you almost anywhere at the best rate, provided you drive a hard bargain and only accept the ones with a running meter.

 - You can also commute through the public buses, however, it's not an experience for everyone.
 It's one of the most common means to commute, with the general public preferring it for longer distances.
 Yet, an experience is always valuable!

-Private mode of commute include motorbikes, which again are to be driven only if you’re an experienced driver.
+- Private mode of commute include motorbikes, which again are to be driven only if you’re an experienced driver.
 The roads and people behind the wheel aren’t the best for drives.

-Maintain safety measures like wearing a helmet gear and driving really safely.
+- Maintain safety measures like wearing a helmet gear and driving really safely.

-Private hiring services like Ola and Uber are currently not in operation in Kathmandu.
+- Private hiring services like Ola and Uber are currently not in operation in Kathmandu.

 Food in KathmanduKathmandu is a cultural hub of the best Indian and Nepali food that is available in the cheapest and mid-range costs.
 You’ll find various small and big restaurants with wafting fragrances of homely meals along the roads.
 The locals’ staple includes portions of lentils and rice known as Dal Bhaat.
 You will also find the inclusion of potatoes and buffalo meat on the menu.

 But what Nepal’s cuisine is incomplete without, is their mouth-watering momos.
 So when backpacking in Kathmandu, make sure to try the best of food in Kathmandu.
 Choose amongst a variety of steamed or fried, vegetables or meat with a dollop of cheese!

 3. You can find a variety of cuisines in and around the Thamel area at cheap.
 It is a melting pot of the best food in Kathmandu and we highly recommend you to visit it when the hunger pangs start.
 You are sure to witness the best Indian and Tibetan food for cheap here.